PhenotypeFoundation/PhenotypeDatabase/INSTALLATION.md

 authentication.shibboleth=false
 ```

+Don't forget to change the default passwords to something more secure!

 # Create a .grails directory
 Grails uses a cache folder, which should be created if the tomcat user cannot create it